 - Fully researching the content and audience to be sure we understand how to communicate from the viewer’s perspective

 - Write the script, which may be a re-write or touch up of what you already provided, or an original work.
 Writing for media is different than writing for regular prose.
 It has to sound “right” when read aloud, which doesn’t always look proper on paper.
-If open-ended interviews are involved, script writing at this stage is conceptual.
-The final script is delayed until the interviews are conducted and transcribed.
+If open-ended interviews are involved, writing at this stage is conceptual.
+The final script will be delayed until the interviews are conducted and transcribed.

 - Visualizing the script.
 This goes along with writing, because pictures and animations can replace words.
 The less verbosity the better.
+A storyboard may be employed, but usually it's just written out visual cues.
+Visualizations are budget-driven, and we strive to be budget couscious to avoid cost overruns.

 - Approvals.
 Several drafts of the script are presented to you for approval.
 A “scratch” audio track may be mocked up to help you envision the concept.
 When we reach final approval, we can begin production.